heyitsyosh/42_philosophers/README.md

 > Since there aren't enough forks for all philosophers to eat at once, they must take turns.

 ## Set-up:
-First, enter directory with `cd philosophers/philo` or `cd philosophers/philo_bonus`.
+First, enter directory of choice with `cd philosophers/philo` or `cd philosophers/philo_bonus`.
 Then use any makefile command.

 #### Makefile Commands: